CDP vs Marketing Cloud: Why You Probably Need Both in 2026

 CDPs care obsessively about data.
 They grab it from everywhere, clean up the mess, figure out which records are for the same person, and keep one version of the truth about each customer.

-Marketing Clouds don’t really care about data.
+Marketing Clouds don’t really care about data the same way.
 They assume the data is already clean and ready.
 They just want to use it to send messages.
 If you feed them garbage data, they’ll send garbage campaigns.

 Speed

 CDPs are fast.
 Someone browses your site.
 The CDP sees it.
 Their profile updates.
-Boom.
+Done.

 Marketing Clouds can send fast messages too, but only if the data is actually current.
-Can’t send a triggered message if you don’t know what they just did.
+You can’t send a triggered message if you don’t know what they just did.

 Segmentation